m4r35n357/ODE-Playground/README.md

 ```

 ### Automatic Differentiation
-Here we calculate _all_ the derivatives of a simple cubic in x, followed by its sensitivities to each parameter a, b, c.
+Here we calculate the value of a simple cubic in x(5), _all_ its derivatives wrt x(6), followed by the sensitivities to each parameter a(7), b(8), c(9).
 ```
-$ ipython -i ipython.py
+$ ipython3 -i ipython.py
-Python 3.6.8 (default, Jan 14 2019, 11:02:34)
+Python 3.9.2 (default, Feb 28 2021, 17:03:44)
-Type 'copyright', 'credits' or 'license' for more information IPython 7.8.0 -- An enhanced Interactive Python.
-Type '?' for help. ad module loaded plotters module loaded ode_analysis module loaded
+Type 'copyright', 'credits' or 'license' for more information IPython 7.20.0 -- An enhanced Interactive Python.
+Type '?' for help. ad module loaded plotters module loaded

 In [1]: a = Series.get(5, 3.0)